RamsesDutch/RamsesDutch.github.io/_posts/2025-07-18-password-generator.md

 Done.

-<sub>Screenshot: Opened .txt file showing generated passwords</sub>
+Screenshot: Opened .txt file showing generated passwords

 What I Learned
 How to structure Python CLI tools using argparse